 But recently I thought, “Why not jazz up the glasses with something to make them look a little more customized?”
 The side temples of the sunglasses seemed to be begging for embellishment.
 Mod Podge comes to the rescue, again!

-So, I want to show you how I crafted two pairs of decorated sunglasses in two ways.
+So, I want to show you how I crafted two pairs of personalized sunglasses, two ways.

 One pair is made with fun striped scrapbook paper.
 The other was given a heavy dose of glitter!
 Let me show you how I made them . . .